kumahq/kuma-website/docs/docs/dev/policies/proxy-template.md

           operation: addFirst
           match: # optional: if absent, filter will be added to all listeners
             listenerName: inbound:127.0.0.0:80 # optional: if absent, filter will be added to all listeners regardless of name
+            listenerTags: # optional: if absent, filter will be added to all listeners regardless of listener tags kuma.io/service: backend
             origin: inbound # optional: if absent, filter will be added to all listeners regardless of its origin
           value: |
             name: envoy.filters.network.local_ratelimit